Calvinbullock/helloWorld/README.md

 # Overview
-This program prints hello world in python.
+This program prints hello world in Python.

-It is to help me learn how to commit code and write better READMEs and documentation.
+This program's purpose is to help me learn how to commit code and write better READMEs and documentation.

 [Software Demo Video](https://youtu.be/Aa1E3Hc5Y8E)